"If my calculations are correct, we should be there very soon. Within half an hour. " said a

 flame.
 Buildings were burned beyond recognition and bodies were strewn about the streets.

 Doctor Russell crouched down, deeply affected, and examined a few of the expired children.
-A
+A terrible battle had been fought here and the young paid dearly.
+It was monstrous.

 "Why crush a city if you're not going to stick around to enjoy the spoils of victory?"

-Carl broke the silence as they slowly, thoughtfully walked down what appeared to be the main
+Carl broke the silence as they slowly, thoughtfully walked down what appeared to be the main street of town.

 Automatically, each Alphan drew their gun.